openstack/openstack-manuals/doc/config-reference/source/policy-json-file.rst

 database.
 For example in the case of the ``"compute:start"`` API, the object is the instance to be started.
 The policy for starting instances could use the ``%(project_id)s`` attribute, that is the project that owns the instance.
-The trailing s indicates this is a string.
+The trailing ``s`` indicates this is a string.

 ``is_admin`` indicates that administrative privileges are granted via the admin token mechanism (the ``--os-token`` option of the ``keystone`` command).
-The admin token allows initialisation of the identity database before the admin role exists.
+The admin token allows initialisation of the Identity database before the admin role exists.

 The alias construct exists for convenience.
 An alias is short name for a